temenostech/temenos-platform-documentation/docfx_project/home/techguides/automated-factories.md

 Depending on your organisation settings, you may / may not have a Default Workflow or the option to select from a list of workflows defined by the users from your organisation.
 During this phase, you have to fill in the **Workflow** steps - a sample which displays the steps (in that exact sequence) that are executed by the selected workflow.
 Assuming that you select the **Default Workflow**, you need to fill in the following fields:

+   1. Select the **Test Configuration** tab

+   2. **Step 1** - fill in the below:

       - **Test template**: specifies the template that is required to deploy a test environment that holds the testing framework and test scripts.
 This is needed to generalize the test tools as a template.

-- **Component**: this is the component that holds the test scripts which runs against the T24 VM
+      - **Component**: this is the component that holds the test scripts which runs against the T24 VM.

-- **No. of VMs**: number of test VM's to be created during factory run Test Stage: represents a stable version of components that is pre-tested from the perspective of the current factory
+      - **No. of VMs**: number of test VM's to be created during factory run.

+      - **Test Stage**: represents a stable version of components that is pre-tested from the perspective of the current factory.

-- **Optional**: tick if the workflow should stop in case of failure
+      - **Optional**: tick if the workflow should stop in case of failure.

-- Click **Next**
+   3. Click **Next**.

 At the end of this step, when the first round of tests is completed, the test VM will be deleted, but it will not stop the T24 environment (this will be done at the end of the workflow)